Babagana Zulum: Assassination attempts

 Zulum has been the target of several failed assassination attempts by the group Boko Haram.

 His convoy was attacked by Boko Haram insurgents on 29 July 2020, on Maiduguri-Damaturu highway.
 Five people were killed including three policemen.

 On 26 September 2020, Zulum and his convoy were again attacked by Boko Haram near Lake Chad.
 At least 18 people were reportedly killed, including 14 police officers and soldiers and 4 civilians.
 The death toll was later updated to 30 as more bodies were found.

 Three days later, on the 29, Zulum's convoy noticed a donkey on the road and shot at it.
 After the donkey exploded, insurgents came out of hiding and fired at them.
 A number of insurgents were killed, whereas no one in the convoy was injured.

 On 22 November 2020, Convoy belonging to Zulum was attacked while he was traveling to meet with government officials in Baga.
 Seven soldiers and two civilians were killed in this ambush, but the governor was unhurt.
-His appointment was cancelled.